-Our net cash flow from operating activities and distributions of capital from unconsolidated entities for the six months ended June 30, 2015 totaled \$2.1 billion.
-In addition, we had net proceeds from our debt financing and repayment activities of \$891.6 million in 2015.
+Our net cash flow from operating activities and distributions of capital from unconsolidated entities for the nine months ended September 30, 2015 totaled \$3.0 billion.
+In addition, we had net proceeds from our debt financing and repayment activities of \$1.4 billion in 2015.
 These activities are further discussed below under "Financing and Debt."
-During the first six months of 2015, we or the Operating Partnership also:
+During the first nine months of 2015, we or the Operating Partnership also:

-- funded the acquisition of two properties, acquired the land and existing structure anchored to one of our wholly owned properties, funded an additional equity stake in Klépierre, funded the acquisition of our joint venture interest of ten assets that are adjacent to our existing properties, and funded our portion of a joint venture development project, the aggregate cash portion of which was \$1.2 billion, - paid stockholder dividends and unitholder distributions totaling \$1.1 billion, - funded consolidated capital expenditures of \$489.0 million (includes development and other costs of \$70.9 million, redevelopment and expansion costs of \$337.0 million, and tenant costs and other operational capital expenditures of \$81.1 million), - funded investments in unconsolidated entities of \$153.7 million, and - funded the repurchase of our common stock and the purchase of limited partner units of \$505.7 million, and - received proceeds on the sale of marketable securities of \$454.0 million.
+- funded the acquisition of two properties, acquired the land and existing structure anchored to one of our wholly owned properties, funded an additional equity stake in Klépierre, funded the acquisition of our joint venture interest in ten assets that are adjacent to our existing properties, funded our portion of a joint venture development project, and funded the purchase of a noncontrolling interest in a joint venture, the aggregate cash portion of which was \$1.4 billion, - paid stockholder dividends and unitholder distributions totaling \$1.6 billion, - funded consolidated capital expenditures of \$772.9 million (including development and other costs of \$114.3 million, redevelopment and expansion costs of \$522.2 million, and tenant costs and other operational capital expenditures of \$136.4 million), - funded investments in unconsolidated entities of \$233.4 million,

+- funded the repurchase of our common stock and the purchase of limited partner units of \$505.7 million, and - received proceeds on the sale of marketable securities of \$454.0 million.

 In general, we anticipate that cash generated from operations will be sufficient to meet operating expenses, monthly debt service, recurring capital expenditures, and dividends to stockholders necessary to maintain our REIT qualification on a long-term basis.
-In addition, we expect to be able to generate or obtain capital for nonrecurring capital expenditures, such as acquisitions, major building redevelopments and expansions, as well as for scheduled principal maturities on outstanding indebtedness. from:
+In addition, we expect to be able to generate or obtain capital for nonrecurring capital expenditures, such as acquisitions, major building redevelopments and expansions, as well as for scheduled principal maturities on outstanding indebtedness, from:

-- excess cash generated from operating performance and working capital reserves, - borrowings on our credit facilities and Commercial Paper program, - additional secured or unsecured debt financing, or additional equity raised in the public or private markets.
+- excess cash generated from operating performance and working capital reserves, - borrowings on our credit facilities and Commercial Paper program, - additional secured or unsecured debt financing, or - additional equity raised in the public or private markets.